Visiting 4th Year Students

 Prerequisites: Third year required Surgery clerkship, third year medical student standing

 This is a full-time, four-week clerkship at Seattle Children’s devoted exclusively to the evaluation and management of musculoskeletal problems of infancy, childhood, and adolescence.
 Comparison of children with fairly straightforward developmental variations to those with extensive, total body, multisystem deformities such as cerebral palsy and spinal bifida is the essence of this rotation.
 An appreciation of normal variations and natural history of structural deformities in children is stressed.
 This is particularly useful to students planning a career in pediatrics or family medicine in addition to those interested in orthopedic surgery as a career.
 An appreciation for timing of orthopaedic procedures in relationship to normal childhood development, and an appreciation of the effects of development and maturation on procedures carried out in childhood are developed.
 In addition to active participation in the many and varied outpatient clinics, students will participate in workup and care of the inpatients.
-Attendance at operative procedures is encouraged but not mandatory.
-Taking call is optional.
+Taking call is required..
 Attendance at the many weekly didactic teaching sessions is required.

 Offered AWSpS – 4 Weeks